joyfulljs/vendor-property/README.md

 # note

-`getEventProperty` return event name that without `on` prefix, can be used directly in `addEventListener`.
+1. `getEventProperty` return event name that without `on` prefix, can be used directly in `addEventListener`.
+2. It will return what passed in when the property is not in the owner.

 # license

 MIT